JGex/assignment/README.md

 ## Usage

-A Makefile is provided to help the user using application's commands.
+A Makefile is provided to help the developer using application's commands.
-The makefile do not accept arguments, else you must pass variable with the command
+Make do not accept arguments, else you must pass variable with the command

 ### Containers